estroPLAN Injection (Canada)This page contains information on estroPLAN Injection for veterinary use.

 estroPLAN Injection Indications

 For intramuscular use to induce luteolysis in cattle.
-The luteolytic action of estroPLAN can be utilized to manipulate the estrus cycle to better fit certain management practices, to terminate pregnancies resulting from mismating and to treat certain conditions associated with prolonged luteal function.
+The luteolytic action of estroPLAN can be utilized to manipulate the estrous cycle to better fit certain management practices, to terminate pregnancies resulting from mismating and to treat certain conditions associated with prolonged luteal function.

 estroPLAN can be used in the following clinical situations: